Consumer Medicine Information

 Taking other medicines

 Tell your doctor if you are taking any other medicines, including medicines that you

 buy without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines and Tasigna may interfere with each other.
 These include:

-St. John's wort, a herbal medicine found in many products that you can buy without a prescription
+St. John's Wort, a herbal medicine found in many products that you can buy without

-some chemotherapy medicines such as daunorubicin, doxorubicin, epirubicin, mitoxantrone
+some chemotherapy medicines such as daunorubicin, doxorubicin, epirubicin, mitozantrone

 antifungal medicines such as ketoconazole, itraconazole, voriconazole